-FORM 10-Q (Mark One) ☑ Quarterly report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
-For the quarterly period ended May 31, 2010 1 ☐ Transition report pursuant to Section 13 or 15((d) of the Securities Exchange Ac of 1934.
-For t he transition period from to Commission File Number 0-23386 L INTERNATIC name of Registrant as Specified in its Cha DELAWARE (State or other Jurisdiction of Incorporation or Organization) 22-3023093 (I.R.S.
-Employer Identification No.) Brooker Creek Blvd.
-Oldsmar, FL 3467' Address of Principal Executive Offices) (Zip Code) , Issuer's ph one number, including area code: (813) 7 49-2100 (Former name, fo ormer address and former fiscal year, if changed sinc e last report).
-Check whether the registrant (1) filed all reports required to be filed registrant was required to file such reports), and (2) has been subject Indicate by check mark whether the registrant has submitted electror posted pursuant to Rule 405 of Regulation S-T ($\S 232.405$ of this cha and post such files.
-Yes \square No \square Not Applicable \square Indicate by check mark whether the registrant is a large accelerated accelerated filer," "accelerated filer" and "small reporting company" Large accelerated filer □ Accelerated filer Non-accelerated filer □ Smaller reporting company

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes
+FORM 10-Q Mark One) ☑ Quarterly report pu Securities Exchange rsuant to Section 13 or 15(d) of the Act of 1934.
+For the quarterly period ended August 31, 2010 ☐ Transition report pu Securities Exchange rsuant to Section 13 or 15(d) of the Act of 1934.
+For the transition period from to Commission File Number 0-23386 CRYO-CELL INTERNATION (Exact name of Registrant as Specified in its Charter) DELAWARE tate or other Jurisdiction of corporation or Organization) 22-3023093 (I.R.S.
+Employer Identification No.) 700 Brooker Creek Blvd.
+Oldsmar, FL 34677 (Address of Principal Executive Offices) (Zip Code) Issuer's phone number, including area code: (813) 749-2 (Former name, former address and former fiscal year, if changed since last to nt (1) filed all reports required to be filed by Section 13 or 15(d) of the Exchange A such reports), and (2) has been subject to such filing requirements for the past 90 d submitted and posted pursuant to ether the registrant has submitted electronically and posted on its corporate Web si Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 mon iles.
+Yes 🗵 No 🗆 Not Applicable 🗆 ether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated ted filer, and "small reporting company" in Rule 12b-2 of the Exchange Act.
+(Che Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Indicate by check mark wh ether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange A act).
+Yes □ No ⊠

 State the number of shares outstanding of each of the Registrant's classes of common stock, as of the latest practicable date.
-As of July 10, 2010, 11,752,574 shares of \$0.01 par value common stock were outstanding net of treasury.
+As of October 14, 2010, 11,752,574 shares of \$0.01 par value common stock were outstanding net of treasury.